SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ⟮c:1;CDATA⟯ is short for ⟮c:2;Character data⟯)
-⟮c:10;CDATA⟯ ⟮c:3;tells the parser not to parse the content as XML markup⟯ ⟮c:11;CDATA⟯ allows us to ⟮c:4;use characters with a special meaning in XML⟯ without ⟮c:5;confusing the parser⟯, for example, ⟮s:gb;this would allow us to ((c:13;::include HTML within XML without a problem⟯.))
+⟮c:10;CDATA⟯ ⟮c:3;tells the parser not to parse the content as XML markup⟯ ⟮c:11;CDATA⟯ allows us to ⟮c:4;use characters with a special meaning in XML⟯ without ⟮c:5;confusing the parser⟯, for example, ⟮s:gb;this would allow us to ⟮c:13;include HTML within XML without a problem⟯.⟯
 ⟮c:12;CDATA⟯ syntax: `⟮c:6;&lt;![⟯⟮c:7;CDATA⟯⟮c:8;[⟯content...⟮c:9;]]&gt;⟯`

 ### HTML